Visiting a church for the first time can be intimidating.

 That’s why we put this page together… so you can be comfortable when you make your first visit to our community.

 Our Worship Service

-We journey through the seasons and celebrations of the liturgical calendar, beginning with Advent and continuing through Christmas, Epiphany, Lent, Easter, and Pentecost.
-We sing hymns from a hymnal accompanied by piano and/or organ.
+We frequently journey through the seasons and celebrations of the liturgical calendar, but our service is more traditional than liturgical.
+We sing hymns from a hymnal accompanied usually by piano and/or organ although sometimes we use other instruments as well.
 We follow a pretty consistent order of worship each week.
 Because of this consistency, you’ll never have to worry about not knowing what to expect from one week to the next.

 We invite participants to stand for certain hymns, prayers, and responsive readings.
 But not everyone does.
 Some folks are more comfortable sitting and that’s perfectly OK too.

 We gather a weekly offering.
 Please don’t feel obligated to put any money in the offering basket.
 Our members pledge to financially support the church and its ministries, and not every member contributes on a weekly basis.
 Nobody will think anything of it if you simply pass the offering basket along.

 We celebrate Holy Communion (The Lord’s Supper) once each month on the first Sunday.
 We practice open communion and everyone is invited to receive communion here.

 We’re a small community (less than 100 people) and most of our members are retired blue-color workers.
 A few dress somewhat formally and will wear skirts or dresses or slacks and dress shoes.
 Many wear jeans and sneakers.
 Some of our members are working professionals or tradespeople.
 Some are young and just starting out in life.
 Some are elderly.
 Some have special needs or disabilities.
 Some are recently retired or thinking about retirement while others are in the prime of their careers.
 Some were homemakers and raised big families, others have always lived alone.
 In short, we’re a really diverse group.